ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/resiliency-design.md

 The web app cross-region resiliency pattern uses backup and restore to protect database contents from accidental deletion or corruption and provide short-term storage for historical data.

-Do the following to create transaction-consistent database backups that can be quickly restored in the same region where the Web Application is deployed:
+Do the following to create transaction-consistent database backups that can be quickly restored in the same region where the web application is deployed:

 - Use database-aware backup tools, such as [IBM Storage Protect](https://cloud.ibm.com/catalog/content/SPonIBMCloud-20c54034-d319-48c0-beb6-0b4adc54265c-global){: external}, to create and manage database backups.